For anyone whose body aches after work

 Alive After Hours

 A Hospitality Worker’s Honest Guide to Building Income, Hobbies, and Freedom on the Side of a Full-Time JobYou shower.
 You get dressed.
 You head out the door — but your heart is not in it.
 The honest account of working a full-time job while quietly building something on the side.
+This site is one of the things the book documents.